mfthomps/Labtainers/docs/labdesigner.md

      <nametag> = <file_id> : <field_type> : <field_id> : <line_type> : <line_id>
          where:
                nametag - The symbolic name of the result, which will be referenced in the goals configuration file.
-It must be alphanumeric, underscores permitted. file_id -- identifies the set of files to be parsed.
+It must be alphanumeric, underscores permitted. file_id -- Identifies a single file, or the set of files to be parsed.
 The format of this id is:
                    [container_name:]<prog>.[stdin | stdout] | file_path
                       where <prog> is a program or utility name whose stdin and stdout artifacts will include timestamps.
 The optional container_name identifies the container hosting the file.
 Labs with a single container can omit this qualifier.
-                          Alternately, a file_path is intended for log files of services that persist across multiple student operations.
-If the given path is not absolute, it is relative to the first users's home directory. field_type - Optional, defaults to "TOKEN", possible values include:
+                      Alternately, an explicit file_path is intended for log files of services that persist across multiple student operations.
+If the given path is not absolute, it is relative to the container user's home directory. field_type - Optional, defaults to "TOKEN", possible values include:
                    TOKEN      -- Treat the line as space-delimited tokens PARENS     -- The desired value is contained in parenthesis QUOTES     -- The desired value is contained in parenthesis SLASH      -- The desired value is contained within slashes, e.g., /foo/ LINE_COUNT -- The quantity of lines in the file.
 Remaining fields are ignored.
                    CONTAINS   -- The value of nametag will be set to true if the file contains the string represented in field_id.
                field_id -  An integer identifying the nth occurance of the field type.
                            Alternately may be "LAST" for the last occurance of the field type, or "ALL" for the entire line (which causes the field type to be ignored).
                            If field_type is "CONTAINS", the remainder of the line is treated as a string to be searched for.
                line_type - Identifies how the line is to be identified, values include:
                    LINE           -- The line_id will be an integer line number (starting at one).
 Use of this to identify lines is discouraged since minor lab changes might alter the count.
                    STARTSWITH     -- the line_id will be a string.
 This names the first occurrence of a line that starts with this string.
                    CONTAINS       -- The line_id will be a string.
 This names the first occurrence of a line that contains the string.
                    NEXTSTARTSWITH -- the line_id will be a string.
 This names the line preceeding the first occurrence of a line that starts with this string. line_id - See line_type above.

 #### Capturing information about the environment ####
 Some labs require the student to alter system configuration settings,